IntegratedBreedingPlatform/BMSAPI/README.md

 Overview
 ----------
-IBPWebService provides services for the Breeding View application to upload and save the results data of the reports to the Breeding Management System.
+IBPWebService is a RESTful web service that aims to integrate Breeding View application to the Breeding Management System (BMS).
+It provides services for saving the analysis result to the BMS's database.

 For API Documentation, run the IBPWebService and go to the following URL:
 <pre>http:/localhost:18080/IBPWebService/rest/index</pre>